-Turn off or disconnect the power source to your oven, then remove the oven console or control panel for access to the control board.
+First you will need to turn off or disconnect the power source to your oven, then remove the oven console or control panel for access to the control board.

-If you are not familiar with all of the wires that are connected and will need to be disconnected and transferred from one board to the other, have your phone handy and snap a few good photos of the bad control board while it is still connected in your oven for future reference, if needed.
+If you are not familiar with all of the wires that are connected and will need to be disconnected and transferred from one board to the other, have your phone handy and snap a few good photos of the bad circuit board while it is still connected in your oven for future reference, if needed.

-The control board has a life span just like any other household appliance parts do and can wear out from use and age.
+The circuit board has a life span just like any other household appliance parts do and can wear out from use and age.
 Lightning storms/strikes cause a lot of havoc on appliances and are responsible for damage to many circuit boards.
-Electrical power surges and flood waters or just moisture/condensation can also be to blame for a faulty oven circuit control board.
+Electrical power surges and flood waters or just moisture/condensation can also be to blame for a faulty oven circuit board.